Oracle Solaris: Installation and usage options

 Solaris can be installed from various pre-packaged software groups, ranging from a minimalistic Reduced Network Support to a complete Entire Plus OEM.
 Installation of Solaris is not necessary for an individual to use the system.
 The DVD ISO image can be used to load Solaris, running in-memory, rather than initiating the installation.

 Additional software, like Apache, MySQL, etc. can be installed as well in a packaged form from sunfreeware and OpenCSW.
 Solaris can be installed from physical media or a network for use on a desktop or server, or be run in a live mode without installation on a desktop or server.

 Updates

 There are several types of updates within each major release, including the Software Packages, and the Oracle Solaris Image.

-Additional minor updates called Support Repository Updates (SRUs) and Critical Patch Update Packages (CPUs), require a support credential, thus are not freely available to the public.
+Additional minor updates called Support Repository Updates (SRUs) and Critical Patch Update Packages (CPUs) require a support credential and are not freely available to the public.